autoinvent/conveyor/CONTRIBUTING.md

 ## Imports: Libraries/API > src code > Feature Directory

+Group imports where:
+- 3rd party libraries/packages start at the top
+  - scoped packages below non-scroped packages
-- Group imports where Libraries start at the top, project src code starting with '@/' as it is a named alias for 'src/', and lastly files that exists within the current directory
+- Any project src code starting with '@/' as it is a named alias for 'src/'
-- Alphabetize named imports and import location per group.
+- Lastly files that exists within the current directory
+- `pnpm check` will sort the imports files accordingly